min69u/Reforestation/README.md

-## How much does a hipster weigh?
-An instagram.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.